Aerogram

-Most aerograms have an imprinted stamp indicating the prepayment of postage.
-As such, this meets the definition of being postal stationery.
-However, some countries such as New Zealand, Zimbabwe and Ireland, sell unstamped aerograms.
-Unstamped aerograms are referred to as formular aerograms and can be issued by either postal authorities or by private companies.
+Most aerograms have an imprinted stamp indicating the prepayment of postage, which meets the definition of being postal stationery.
+However, some countries, such as Zimbabwe and Ireland, sell unstamped aerograms.
+Unstamped aerograms are referred to as formular aerograms and can be issued by postal authorities or private companies.
 Senders are required to write their name and address on the reverse.

 History

 Lieutenant Colonel R. E. Evans first saw the air letter form in Iraq, whilst touring the Commands after his arrival in the Middle East theatre.
 It had been introduced into the Iraqi postal service in 1933 by the then Inspector General of Posts and Telegraphs, Major Douglas William Gumbley CBE DSO Royal Engineers.
 The original form, on thin paper sized 124 mm x 99 mm, greyish in colour, with bluelined framing and with the designation legend on the front.
 It had an embossed effigy of Faisal I of Iraq and was printed by Bradbury Wilkinson.

-The aerogram was largely popularized by its use during the Second World War (1939–45).
+The aerogram was largely popularized by its use during the Second World War (1939–1945).
 Lieutenant Colonel R. E. Evans, Royal Engineers, Assistant Director Army Postal Service Middle East Force (MEF), proposed that a lightweight self-sealing letter card that weighed only 1/10 oz (2.8 g) be adopted by the British Army for air mail purposes.
 He recommended its use to Anthony Eden, the Secretary of State for War during his visit to the Middle East, in late 1940.
 By January the following year, General Archibald Wavell, 1st Earl Wavell, the Commander-in-Chief, MEF was told by Eden that "Your Assistant Director Army Postal Services may forthwith introduce an Air Mail Letter Card Service for the Middle East.
 Use British stamps from all countries, including Egypt.".